Scottish-Tech-Army/Volunteer-app/README.md

 4. Go to the `app` folder inside the project folder (e.g. **\Volunteer-app path\app**)

 5. type in command terminal: npm install
-    >**Note:** Inside client folder there is package-lock.json.
+    >**Note:** Inside the `app` folder there is package-lock.json.
 Everytime this is modified, it is advised to do step 4      before       running the project.
     >**Note:** you may need to run `npm install --legacy-peer-deps`

+6. duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`

-6. type in command terminal: `npm run ios` or `npm run android`
+7. type in command terminal: `npm run ios` or `npm run android`